RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

 ![](images/upload_ssh.png)

-You are now ready to clone this project to your CenOS system.
+You are now ready to clone this project to your CentOS system.

 ```
 git clone ssh://git@gitlab.consulting.redhat.com:2222/tigers/hetzner-ocp.git